Bouda, Algeria: Transportation

 The villages in Bouda commune are connected by a provincial road to Adrar, the capital of the province, which lies on the N6 national highway.
 The nearest airport is Touat Cheikh Sidi Mohamed Belkebir Airport, located just east of Adrar.

 Education

-5.6% of the population has a tertiary education, and another 18.9% has completed secondary education.
-The overall literacy rate is 81.3%, and is 89.5% among males and 73.1% among females.
+The overall literacy rate of the population is 81.3%: 89.5% among males and 73.1% among females.
+18.9% of the population has completed only a secondary education, 5.6% of the population has a tertiary education.

 Localities

 As of 1984, the commune was composed of 11 localities: